What is NITROSTAT?

 What side effects may I notice from receiving NITROSTAT?

 Headache, dizziness, lightheadedness, nausea, flushing, and burning/tingling under the tongue may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Headache is often a sign that this medication is working.
 Your doctor may recommend treating headaches with an over-the-counter pain reliever (such as acetaminophen, aspirin).
 If the headaches continue or become severe, tell your doctor promptly.
 To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
-Tell your doctor right away if these unlikely but serious side effects occur: fainting, fast/irregular/pounding heartbeat.
+Tell your doctor right away if you have any serious side effects, including: fainting, fast/irregular/pounding heartbeat.
 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Where should I keep NITROSTAT?